Buitragooyles/Buitragooyles/README.md

 - 👯 I’m looking to collaborate on work in a top international job, for still work remoting in the meantime I learning new idioms and knowing the awesome world

-- 💬 Ask me about my languages, I can help someone who wants lo learn Spanish and I can learn your lenguaje as well
+- 💬 Ask me about my languages and I could help someone who wants lo learn Spanish and I can learn your lenguaje as well
--

 - 📫 How to reach me: Email vanessabuitrago0502314@gmail.com -Twitter [@Buitragooysel](https://twitter.com/buitragooylsel) -Intagram [@Buitragooyles](https://www.instagram.com/buitragooyles/?next=/)

 - ⚡ One line that describes me best?